Karsten1987/fixed_size_ros2_demo/README.md

 ## Usage

 In order to leverage the full potential of zero-copy, we assume in the following that you use `rmw_iceoryx_cpp` as the underlying RMW implementation.
-That is, prefixing the commands below by `RMW_IMPLEMENTATION=rmw_iceoryx_cpp` or genereally setting the environment variable in its respective terminal.
+That is, prefixing the commands below by `RMW_IMPLEMENTATION=rmw_iceoryx_cpp` or generally setting the environment variable in its respective terminal.

 The application consists of two executables:
 * image_transport_publisher